 1958 - Treaties of Rome (1957) enter into force.
-European Atomic Energy Community (Euratom) and European Economic Community (EEC - later renamed the EC) created.
+European Atomic Energy Community (Euratom) and European Economic Community (EEC - later renamed the European Community - the EC) created.

 1973 - Denmark, Ireland and the UK join the communities.
 Total now 9.